 Overall, both are good devices and I’d definitely recommend you get some sort of device like this IF you’ll actually use them often.

-In our opinion, the Arccos Smart Sensors are the best option because they come with a GPS and the app was better in our opinion.
+In our opinion, the Arccos Smart Sensors are the best option because they come with a GPS and the app is better in our opinion.

 If you want GPS data but don’t want to carry your phone around you, the Shot Scope V3 is another great choice.
 Yes, it also comes with shot-tracking tags for club data.